-- a) In addition to instruments admitted to or dealt in on an eligible market, a Fund may invest in an approved money-market instrument provided it fulfils the following requirements: - the issue or the issuer is regulated for the purpose of protecting Shareholders and savings; and - ii) the instrument is issued or guaranteed in accordance with paragraph 11 (Issuers and guarantors of money-market instruments) below. - b) The issue or the issuer of a money-market instrument, other than one dealt in on an eligible market, shall be regarded as regulated for the purpose of protecting Shareholders and savings if: - i) the instrument is an approved money-market instrument; - ii) appropriate information is available for the instrument (including information which allows an appropriate assessment of the credit risks related to investment in it), in accordance with paragraph 12; and - iii) the instrument is freely transferable.
+- a) In addition to instruments admitted to or dealt in on an eligible market, a Fund may invest in an approved money-market instrument provided it fulfils the following requirements: - i) the issue or the issuer is regulated for the purpose of protecting Shareholders and savings; - ii) the instrument is issued or guaranteed in accordance with paragraph 11 (Issuers and guarantors of money-market instruments) below; and - iii) the issuer is a company whose capital and reserves amount to at least EUR 10 million and which presents and publishes its annual accounts in accordance with the requirements of the Companies Act 2006 applicable to public companies limited by shares or by guarantee, or private companies limited by shares or by guarantee, or, for companies incorporated in the EEA, Directive 2013/34/EU, is an entity which, within a group of companies which includes one or several listed companies, is dedicated to the financing of the group or is an entity which is dedicated to the financing of securitisation vehicles which benefit from a banking liquidity line. - b) The issue or the issuer of a money-market instrument, other than one dealt in on an eligible market, shall be regarded as regulated for the purpose of protecting Shareholders and savings if: - i) the instrument is an approved money-market instrument; - ii) appropriate information is available for the instrument (including information which allows an appropriate assessment of the credit risks related to investment in it), in accordance with paragraph 12; and - iii) the instrument is freely transferable.